Operator Improvements

 Carriers demonstrating unsafe operations may be subject to a variety of operator improvement orders including:

-• developing and submitting a safety/action plan
+• Developing and submitting a safety plan

-• submitting to one or more audits by departmental auditors
+• Submitting to one or more audits by departmental auditors

-• suspension or revocation of their safety fitness certificate
+• Safety fitness certificate suspension or revocation

-Carriers are required to submit a safety plan when starting operations in Manitoba, and a safety plan or action plan(s) when they are in Early Intervention monitoring, or resulting from a facility audit during Managed Intervention.
-While carriers can have very extensive safety plans, the following simple example templates for safety and action plans are available to assist carriers in getting started:
+Carriers are required to submit a safety plan when starting operations in Manitoba.
+In early intervention monitoring, a safety plan, corrective action plan and action plan progress report submission may also be required.
+While carriers can have very extensive safety plans, the following example safety plans, corrective action plan and action plan progress report are available to assist carriers in getting started: